A functioning knowledge base needs a workshop layer, not just a library

 Type: note · Status: seedling

-The KB's current type system — text, note, structured-claim, spec, adr — is a maturity ladder for knowledge.
-Documents move toward permanence: a text gets promoted to a note, a note crystallises into a structured claim, insights accumulate into specs and ADRs.
+The KB's current type system — text, note, structured-claim, spec, adr, review, index — is oriented toward permanence.
+Documents move up a maturity ladder: a text gets promoted to a note, a note codifies into a structured claim, insights accumulate into specs and ADRs.
 The wikiwiki principle animates this ladder: capture with zero friction, then refine in place.
-The status field (seedling, current, speculative) modulates commitment but not lifecycle.
-A seedling and a current note are structurally identical — one just hasn't been endorsed yet.
+The status field (seedling, current, speculative) modulates commitment but not lifecycle — a seedling and a current note are structurally identical; one just hasn't been endorsed yet.
+Some existing types already strain this permanence framing: review is dated and its findings can go stale.
+But the type system doesn't model that temporal dimension.

 This works well for durable knowledge.
 But a functioning knowledge base also needs to support work in motion — documents that have lifecycles, change state, interact with each other, and eventually produce outcomes — durable artifacts in the KB, actions on the outside world (drafted emails, responses to messages, code changes), or simply get discarded.
 The task system (tasks/) is the clearest example: it has state machines (backlog → active → completed), directional dependencies (blocks/blocked-by), and expiration (completed tasks become irrelevant).
 None of this maps onto the existing type system.